 Then, it’s the stern’s turn to be raised a few inches to loosen that glue joint.
 Once again, when the full force of gravity is exerted, the stern is lowered, the keel is reset in its cradle, and then the bow is re-raised for yet more keel attachment stressing.

 This up-and-down stressing cycle is then repeated slowly, over the course of about two hours.
 The goal is to gently rock the Swan 100, in a teeter-totter motion, to sever the component seals that bond the keel to the hull.

 “We’re looking for small puffs of smoke from the glue joints cracking,” said Buchanan.
 “That means the keel is starting to move.”

 Inch by inch the hull is lifted off of the keel bolts until the keel sits perfectly vertical in its support cradle.
 The keel bolts are then cleaned and inspected using penetrant dyes.
 (That critical process is its own story, that we will dig into down the road.)

-When asked how he juggles all these details and still finds time for other work — and maybe even a day off — Buchanan responded, “I enjoy this kind of refit work.
+When asked how he and the other Lyman-Morse project managers juggle all these details and still find time for other work — and maybe even a day off — Buchanan responded, “I enjoy this kind of refit work.
 These kinds of details really force me to compartmentalize.”